latex3/latex2e/trunk/README.md

 Community](http://latex-community.org) are available for general help.
 See also https://www.latex-project.org/help for further suggestions.

-## Code suggestions
+## Code fixes

 Changes to the core LaTeX distribution have to be approached bearing in mind the importance of maintaining stability.
-This means that all changes have to be carefully weighed up, balancing the addition of new or improved features with the effects on existing documents.
+This means that all changes have to be carefully weighed up, balancing the issues addressed by a change with the effects on existing documents.
 We strongly suggest raising suggestions on the [LaTeX-L mailing list](https://listserv.uni-heidelberg.de/cgi-bin/wa?A0=latex-l) early.